OutSystems/docs-product/src/develop/seo/seo-friendly-url-reactive.md

 SEO-friendly URLs for Reactive Web apps require the following:

-* Platform Server 11.14.0 or later.
+* Your environments must use Platform Server 11.14.0 or later.

 * Service Studio 11.13.0 or later.

+* Your infrastructure is associated with an [OutSystems Edition](https://www.outsystems.com/pricing-and-editions/) that isn't the Free Edition. **You can't use a Personal Environment with SEO-friendly URLs for Reactive Web apps**.

-* OutSystems enterprise cloud offer or a self-managed installation with [ISAPI filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) activated.
+* For self-managed infrastructures, [ISAPI filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) must be enabled.

 <div class="info" markdown="1">